Top Disability Terms in SSDI and SSI Cases

 Source of information Social Security employees use to process claims for benefits.

-Documents submitted by individuals applying for benefits and services, including birth certificates, marriage certificates, W2 forms, tax returns and deeds.
+Documents submitted by individuals applying for benefits and services, including birth certificates, marriage certificates, W2 forms, tax returns as well as deeds.
 Most documents must be original copies or certified.

 To determine back pay, the SSA uses criteria including the date at which you were disabled, the application date and the waiting period, which is the period that takes place between when you apply.